China Internet Museum

 The successful listing of Baidu and its first-day performance verified the rule that "the Internet has no permanent leader".
 After Shanda created a peak of market value a year ago, Baidu lifted this peak to a new height.
 Baidu opened at USD 66 per share on the first day, and closed at USD 122.54, jumping 353.85% and reaching a market value of 3.958 billion US dollars.
 The surge in the stock market also pushed up the valuation of Robin Lee, founder of Baidu, approaching 1 billion US dollars.

-Known as the "Chinese Google", Baidu had already b e the largest Chinese search engine in the world, and also one of the ten largest websites in the world, ranking among the top 3 Chinese websites around the globe.
+Known as the "Chinese Google", Baidu had already become the largest Chinese search engine in the world, and also one of the ten largest websites in the world, ranking among the top 3 Chinese websites around the globe.
 Although Baidu was not as good as Google in technology and brand, yet its meticulous localization enabled Baidu to grow rapidly.
-Investors loved growing panies and loved rising stars in the Chinese Internet industry.
+Investors loved growing companies and loved rising stars in the Chinese Internet industry.

 Aug.11 On August 11, Yahoo!
 Payment of $1 billion for 40% Alibaba Stock Was Finalized